Revised: 7 August 2013

-This guidance document is prepared for individuals and businesses that are operating as natural health practitioners.
-The document outlines the specific exemptions granted under the Medicines Act 1981 only.
+This guidance is for individuals and businesses that are operating as natural health practitioners.
+This guidance outlines the specific exemptions granted under the Medicines Act 1981 only.
 Businesses must also comply with other applicable legislation such as the Fair Trading Act 1986 and Consumer's Guarantee Act 1993.

-Natural Therapists (and others) have specific exemptions from some of the requirements of the Act in recognition of their role.
-The effect of the exemption is to allow Natural Therapists to manufacture, pack, label, sell by retail, or supply certain medicines even when they have not been approved by the Minister of Health providing they are supplied to an individual following a consultation with the practitioner.
+Natural Therapists (and others) have specific exemptions from some of the requirements of the Medicines Act 1981 in recognition of their role.
+The effect of the exemption is to allow Natural Therapists to manufacture, pack, label, sell by retail, or supply certain medicines, even when they have not been approved by the Minister of Health, providing they are supplied to an individual following a consultation with the practitioner.

-A consultation is not defined in the Medicines Act but interaction between any practitioner and a patient is covered by the Code of Health and Disability Services Consumers Rights 1996 made under the Health and Disability Commissioner Act 1994 (http://www.hdc.org.nz/theact/theact-thecode).
+A consultation is not defined in the Medicines Act 1981.
+Interaction between any practitioner and a patient is covered by the Code of Health and Disability Services Consumers Rights 1996 made under the Health and Disability Commissioner Act 1994.

 People wishing to practise natural medicine may do the following within the context of providing care to a patient:

-The exemptions for Natural Therapists do not extend to being able to advertise unapproved general sales medicines.
+The exemptions for Natural Therapists under section 32 of the Medicines Act 1981 do not extend to being able to advertise unapproved general sale medicines.
 This means Natural Therapists cannot do the following: